• About/Start Here

 Tyler (East Texas)

-Animal encounters and giraffe feedings are offered at Caldwell Zoo and a petting zoo and gift shop.
-The zoo is only open from 9 am to 3:30 pm.
+Animal encounters and giraffe feedings are available at the Caldwell Zoo, which also features a petting zoo and a gift shop.
+The zoo is open from 9:00 a.m. to 3:30 p.m.

 4. El Paso Zoo and Botanical Gardens

 The El Paso Zoo has a bug fest going on right now!
 I love going to zoos that celebrate insects!
-Well, that’s what it said on the website!
+That’s what it said on the website.
 Be sure to check out the African Savanna and the Asian elephants.

 5. Cameron Park Zoo